XDLoLiK/move-copy-lab/README.md

 ![Test Program](https://github.com/XDLoLiK/demo-int/blob/master/lab_data/move_disabled.png)

-As we can see here, with move constructors disabled we get a rather upleasing picture.
-Copy counter as well as the number of tmp variables reaches 11.
+As we can see here, with move constructors disabled we get a rather unpleasing picture.
+Copy counter as well as the number of tmp variables surpsass 11.
 Pretty expensive as for 4 lines of code, isn't it?

 ### Allow Move Constructors
 But now take a look at what we get when we allow move semantics.